Crude Oil prices are expected to trade lower today: Angel Commodities

-According to Angel Commodities, on the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.8 percent at $56.11 per barrel.
+According to Angel Commodities, on the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.36 percent at $56.42 per barrel.

 Angel Commodities' report on Crude Oil

-On Tuesday, WTI Crude prices declined by 0.1 percent to close at $56.6 per barrel over demand concerns as China trims down its growth targets for 2019 coupled with appreciating Dollar.
+On Wednesday, WTI Crude prices declined by 0.6 percent to close at $56.2 per barrel over excess production from the United States.
+Last week, U.S. Crude inventories increased by 7.1 million barrels to 452.93 million barrels, exceeding market expectations for an increase of 1.2 million barrels.
+U.S. crude oil output continues to be at a record high of 12.1 million barrels per day (bpd), which is 2 million bpd higher since early 2018.
 China is one of the biggest consumer of Crude, lower demand from China weighed on the Crude prices.
 Supply cuts by OPEC continue to support the crude.
 OPEC and its allies meet next in Vienna on April 17- 18, 2019.
-Crude was further supported as US-China trade tension has eased off which had hampered the global growth prospects.

 Outlook

-Excess of supply by U.S. might over power the Supply cuts by OPEC and its allies and weigh on Crude prices.
-On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.8 percent at $56.11 per barrel.
+Excess of crude production by U.S. might over power the Supply cuts by OPEC and its allies and weigh on Crude prices.
+On the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.36 percent at $56.42 per barrel.

 For all commodities report, click here